gweidart/alpha-evm-dex-bot/README.md

 ##### BASESYMBOL:
 ```
 Symbol of the token you want to trade with if you selected USECUSTOMBASEPAIR = True
-(in this example : I want to buy KPAD with the WBNB I have in my wallet)
+(in this example : I want to buy ALPHA with the KCS I have in my wallet)
 ```
 ##### BASEADDRESS:
 ```